MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-docker.md

     > [!TIP]
     > If the **STATUS** column for your SQL Server container shows **Exited**, see the [Troubleshooting](#troubleshooting) section.

-> [!IMPORTANT]
-> After creating your SQL Server container, the `SA_PASSWORD` environment variable you specified is discoverable by running `echo $SA_PASSWORD` in the container.
+After creating your SQL Server container, the `SA_PASSWORD` environment variable you specified is discoverable by running `echo $SA_PASSWORD` in the container.
 For security purposes, consider changing your SA password with the `ALTER LOGIN SA WITH Password="<YourNewStrong!Passw0rd>"` Transact-SQL statement.

 ## Connect and query